yzmar4real/IOS_Audit_Run/README.md

 ## Step 1 - Downloading - Option A Using a Docker Image

-1. Download the latest version of the ACITOOLKIT from docker hub
+1. Download the latest version of the PYATS from docker hub

-docker pull dockercisco/acitoolkit
+$ docker pull ciscotestautomation/pyats:latest

 2. Run the docker image

-docker run -it --name acitoolkit dockercisco/acitoolkit
+$ docker run -it ciscotestautomation/pyats:latest /bin/bash

 ## Step 1 - Downloading - Option B Using GIT